DCAN-Labs/BrainSwipes/docs/s3cfg.md

 For help with the keys for this service account reach out to `help@msi.umn.edu`.
 If you generate new keys for this service account be sure to update them in the `s3-config.json` on the AWS server.

+To perform s3cmd commands as the service account you will need to run commands with the `-c S3-CONFIG-FILE` option.
+The configuration file is [documented here](https://s3tools.org/kb/item14.htm).
+It only needs four parameters and should look like this:

+    [default]
+    access_key = MSI-S3-KEY
+    secret_key = MSI-S3-SECRET
+    host_base = s3.msi.umn.edu
+    host_bucket = s3.msi.umn.edu

+Consider naming the file `.s3cfg-brainswipes` and putting it in the top level directory where is is registered in the .gitignore file.

 ### MSI S3 buckets

 Below is a table showing buckets currently holding data used in BrainSwipes.